-Located to the west of Great Britain in the North Atlantic, Ireland is an island with a rich history, culture, and natural beauty.
-Most of it is taken up by the Republic of Ireland, which declared independence from the United Kingdom in the early twentieth century, while the rest is claimed by Northern Ireland, which remains under the Crown.
+Located to the west of Great Britain in the North Atlantic, Ireland is an island rich in history, culture and natural beauty.
+Most of the island is taken up by the Republic of Ireland, which declared independence from the United Kingdom in the early 20th century, while the rest is claimed by Northern Ireland, which remains under the Crown.
 Despite political division and a tense history, however, both countries demonstrate a beauty in their countryside and culture that is quintessentially Irish, although of course with some regional variations.
-In Ireland, you’ll find a different manner of speaking, eating, and even thinking from the rest of the British Isles.
+In Ireland, you’ll find a different manner of speaking, eating and even thinking from the rest of the British Isles.

 Also known as the National Theatre of Ireland, Abbey Theatre in Dublin has been open since 1904 and was the first state-subsidized theater in the English-speaking world when it began receiving an annual subsidy from the Irish Free State (now the Republic of Ireland) in 1925.
 You’ll find the best of Irish theater here, from the actors to the sets to the costumes and, of course, the writers.

 Located in the Mid-West Region of Ireland, the village of Adare is popularly hailed as one of the prettiest places in the country and has been designated a heritage town by the government.
 Popular attractions include Desmond Castle, Adare Manor, the Augustinian Priory, the Franciscan Abbey, and the Trinitarian Abbey.

 The Aran Islands are a group of three islands located off the western coast of Ireland in the mouth of the Galway Bay with a total area of approximately 18 square miles.
 Gaelic is the primary language of the islands’ approximately 1,200 residents, and they are home to 38 national monuments as well as many historical attractions from the Bronze Age and Iron Age, making this a great spot to experience traditional Irish culture and history.